yawgyapong/redman-rescue/README.md

 # Project Description

-Simple game where you have to drag the red figure into a portal to save him from aliens.
+Simple game where you have to drag a red figure into a portal to save him from aliens.

 It is inspired by ‘Save the Humans’ game from Head First C# textbook.